Skip to main content

 Before we can talk about the adaptation, we should talk about the shift.
 As I mentioned before, understanding the impact of "cheap and abundant intelligence" is a much harder mental model than understanding it as a communication shift.
 While both are hard, the latter is an easier mental model to reflect and create useful analogies with.

 AI changes both of these in a fundamental way, leaving us to focus on WHAT information we prioritize to pass and WHY.
 For too long we have focused on the "WHO" we deliver the information to and "HOW" we deliver it.
-In simple terms, we need to start thinking value and outcomes first, starting as individuals and teams.
+In simple terms, we need to start thinking about value and outcomes first, starting as individuals and teams.
 We can let the agents handle the rest.

 Welcome to the Jungle